 If you ask "Alexa, what are your deals?" you'll hear a series of Amazon Prime member-exclusive deals that you need an Alexa-enabled device to take advantage of.
 Once you've carried out a purchase, you can ask Alexa for updates on your delivery status, as well as place a reorder.
 Visit Amazon's Voice Shopping page to get the sentences you'll need to say to trigger one of the best Alexa skills available to use now.

 While Alexa has built-in support for forecasts, Big Sky is among the best Alexa skills for giving you accurate, up-to-the-minute weather information.
 That's because it provides hyper-local forecasts based on your street address.
 The service uses information from Dark Sky, and can provide data such as wind speed and humidity.

 Not every household speaks the same language.
 If you happen to live somewhere where members of the family are fluent in more than just one language, Alexa has a mode built just for you.
-Multilingual Mode is one of the best Alexa skills because it lets you talk in two different languages, and Alexa will understand either one.
+Multilingual Mode is one of the best Alexa skills because it lets you talk in two different languages, and Alexa will understand either dialect.
 The service is available in the U.S. (with support for English and Spanish), India (where it will support Indian English and Hindi) and Canada (where Alexa will understand both English and Canadian French).

 Through Alexa, you can donate to a charity or organization.
 Just say "Alexa, donate $20 to the American Cancer Society," or even more simply, "Alexa, make a donation," and then you will be prompted to choose an organization and a dollar amount.
 Currently, there are over 270 charities with which this feature works, including the American Heart Association, ASPCA, Doctors Without Borders, One Laptop Per Child, St. Jude Children's Research Hospital, and the Wikimedia Foundation.
 Here is a complete list of organizations that accept voice donations via Alexa.

 It's hard to pick just one of the best Alexa skills for cooking, as there are so many that serve different needs.
-Some of our favorite skills include Easy Meal Ideas for quick-and-easy recipe recommendations, or check out America's Test Kitchen Daily Cooking Q&A, from the editors of Cook's Illustrated, which posts new recipes, tips and techniques in its weekly Q&A. Morton's Salting Sous Chef can tell you exactly how to salt everything you're cooking, and delivers general salting tips as well.
-If you have an Echo Spot or Echo Show, just say "Alexa, show me recipes" and select your favorite, and Alexa will walk you through the steps.
+Some of our favorite skills include Easy Meal Ideas for quick-and-easy recipe recommendations, America's Test Kitchen Daily Cooking Q&A, from the editors of Cook's Illustrated, which posts new recipes, tips and techniques in its weekly Q&A. Morton's Salting Sous Chef can tell you exactly how to salt everything you're cooking, and delivers general salting tips as well.
+If you have an Echo Show 8 or Echo Show, just say "Alexa, show me recipes" and select your favorite, and Alexa will walk you through the steps.

 If you enjoy reading, you might also like audiobooks, since they let you to 'read' a book while doing other things.
 Of all the best Alexa skills for audiobooks, Audible is the top pick.
-Audible, a mobile audiobook service, you can play your current read through your Alexa speaker and control it with your voice.
-Alternatively, you can listen to certain Amazon Kindle books through an Alexa speaker, although they'll be dictated in Alexa’s robotic voice instead of the real narrator you get using Audible.
+Audible, a mobile audiobook service, lets you play your current read through your Alexa speaker and control it with your voice.
+Alternatively, you can listen to certain Amazon Kindle books through an Alexa speaker, even if you don't have one of the best Kindles.

 Alexa can whip your behind into shape with the 7-minute-workout skill.
 If you say, "Alexa, start 7-minute workout," the virtual assistant will suggest reportedly tested exercises that will increase your metabolism, improve your energy and remove fat.
 The best part: You can take breaks when you need them.
 These are the best Alexa skills for health and fitness, and pair them with some of the best fitness trackers with Alexa for added features, like the Wyze Band.

 Looking for a place to eat?
 Alexa has all the information you could need about the businesses around you.
 Just ask "Alexa, what time does Taco Bell open?" or "Alexa, what's the address of Wendy's?"
 It can tell you a restaurant's hours, location, phone number, address, and more.

 Some of the best Alexa skills are those that let you automate tedious chores.
-A number of robot vacuums, including the Shark Ion R85, the Samsung Powerbot R7070, the Neato Botvac Connected and Connected D7 and the iRobot Roomba 650, 690, 890 and 960 can be commanded to start and stop cleaning using Alexa.
+A number of the best robot vacuums, including the Shark Ion R85 and the Roomba i7+ can be commanded to start and stop cleaning using Alexa.
 Vacuuming has never been this hands-off!

 Alexa can also supply the fun.
-There are a ton of different trivia-related skills, but you can also use the smart assistant to play Rock, Paper, Scissors, Lizard, Spock; 20 questions; bingo; Jeopardy; tic-tac-toe.
+There are a ton of different trivia-related skills, but some of the best Alexa skills when it comes to games are Rock, Paper, Scissors, Lizard, Spock; 20 questions; bingo; Jeopardy; tic-tac-toe.
 More are cropping up all the time so check out the Games, Trivia & Accessories section of the Alexa app to find the game you want to play.

 Provided you have access to their calendars, you can schedule meetings with your contacts using Alexa.
 Amazon's assistant will suggest meeting times based on both of your schedules.
 If a conflict arises after you've scheduled a meeting, you can ask Alexa to move the appointment to a different time.
 Supported calendars include iCloud, Gmail, G Suite, Microsoft Office 365, Microsoft Outlook and Microsoft Exchange (only through Alexa for Business).

 There are several ways to control your TV using Alexa.
-If your smart TV's operating system has an Alexa skill (like Roku) or if you have a Logitech Harmony remote, you can use this skill this skill to link the remote to Alexa.
+If your smart TV's operating system has an Alexa skill (like Roku) or if you have a Logitech Harmony remote, you can use the Harmony skill to link the remote to Alexa.
 It's recently been upgraded so you only have to say "Alexa, turn on my TV" or "Alexa, pause," and the command will automatically be sent.
 Here's how to connect Alexa to your Harmony remote.

 Alexa Answers is the voice assistant's crowd-sourced skill.
 It encourages Amazon to users share their intel on their favorite topics with the Alexa community by responding to questions Alexa doesn’t know the answer to yet.
 Once you’ve submitted an answer, you can earn badges based on how many questions you’ve answered, how many times your answer has been shared with Alexa customers and more.

 Everyday Health's What to Expect is the best Alexa skill for expectant parents.
-It provides daily and weekly tips, guides, and advice for expectant parents, customized to your due date.
+It provides daily and weekly tips, guides, and advice, and is customized to your due date.
 The skill also provides advice for the first year of your newborn's life, too.

-The Mayo Clinic released a skill that provides basic first aid answers, for everything from minor scratches to CPR instructions.
+The Mayo Clinic skill provides basic first aid answers, for everything from minor scratches to CPR instructions.
 However, this skill is intended for instructional purposes only; if you're in a life-threatening or emergency situation, call for help.